 It is worth noting that there have been some very important recent decisions in sexual orientation discrimination cases at the federal level.
 As a starting point, in Complainant v.
 Department of Transportation, a male employee of the DOT filed a claim after he was not given a permanent position at the agency.
 In reviewing the claim, the Equal Employment Opportunity Commission (EEOC) determined that his status as a gay man was a key driving factor in the decision made by the employer.
 Notably, the case contains the following line: “sexual orientation as a concept cannot be defined or understood without reference to sex.”
 In another case, the EEOC ruled on an employee’s right to be free from gender identity discrimination is in the case.
 Specifically, in Complainant v.
 Department of Justice, a transgender woman alleged that she was denied a position due to her gender identity.
 Once again, the EEOC determined that gender identity discrimination is, by definition, a form of gender/sex discrimination.
 The ruling contains the following important line: “we conclude that intentional discrimination against a transgender individual because that person is transgender is, by definition, discrimination based on sex.”
 Under Title VII of the EEOC, your employer is not able to rely on sex-based considerations or take gender into account when taking an employment action.
 If your employer has treated you differently from other employees because of your sexual orientation, this treatment is illegal and you have the right to file a claim.

+LGBTQ discrimination claims are complicated.
+There are currently several different important cases that are working their way through state and federal courts.
+Unfortunately, Ohio still lacks strong anti-LGBTQ workplace discrimination laws.
+However, it does not necessarily mean that LGBTQ employees are prevented from bringing a legal claim if they faced unfair treatment while on the job.
 As recent EEOC cases demonstrate, there is a very close link between discrimination on the basis of sexual orientation and discrimination on the basis of sex/gender.
 Indeed, in many cases, sexual orientation discrimination is simply considered a form of sex discrimination.
 Many believe that Title VII already provides protections for gay, lesbian, bisexual, and transgender workers (among others).
 An LGBTQ worker may be entitled to bring a sex discrimination claim:

 Even though it is technically still legal in Ohio to be fired based on your sexual orientation, employers should not be able to discriminate on the basis of gender.
 Without question, more needs to be done to strengthen LGBTQ workplace protections in Ohio and throughout the United States.
 There are currently large and unacceptable gaps in protection.
 Groups like Equality Ohio are working with legislators to pass a bill to end this discrimination.
 Employers should never discriminate against employees or applicants who may not conform to an employer’s gender stereotypes or who otherwise exhibit gender non-conforming behavior.